golang/proposal/design/go2draft-type-parameters.md

 // calling the Set method to set each returned value.
 //
 // We use two different type parameters so that we can return
-// a slice of type T but call methods on *T.
+// a slice of type T but call methods on *T aka PT.
 // The Setter2 constraint ensures that PT is a pointer to T. func FromStrings2(type T interface{}, PT Setter2(T))(s []string) []T {
 	result := make([]T, len(s))